Garald G. Parker: Private consulting

-From 1975-1988, he entered private consulting practice where he has concentrated his efforts up until 1988 where he retired again.
+From 1975 to 1988, he entered private consulting practice where he has concentrated his efforts up until 1988 where he retired again.

 In a March 17, 1989 interview with his son, Garald Jr. Parker had this to say:

 I started out as an educator, and I have always been an educator since.
 I started out teaching grade school children, high school children, and then I taught in the university system to the postgraduate level.
 I guided students in professional programs.
 Perhaps one of the most useful things I have ever done was my development of an understanding of the geology of the state of Florida, and particularly of the two big aquifers Floridan and Biscayne, the water-bearing rock units that supply Florida with its water.

 The Floridan Aquifer extends into the coastal plain of Alabama, and there up into the coastal plain of South Carolina.
 The Biscayne Aquifer is what the people in southeastern Florida depend on as their sole water supply source.
 Those are things which I did in the course of my work.
 The welfare of the people of the state depended upon those studies.

 Water is life; without water, we have nothing.
 Without water, we die.